HCVE/cpet_clustering/README.md

 cpet_clustering_validation.ipynb

 # Python
-all scripts have been tested with python version 3.9 environment
+All scripts have been tested with python version 3.9 environment

 # Libraries
 To install the required packages run "pip install -r requirements.txt".